Adding custom MCP tools & resources

 • And more

-Below is an example of a custom MCP Resource that embeds a local PDF file as a resource into an MCP server.
+The following example shows a custom MCP Resource that embeds a local PDF file as a resource into an MCP server.

 The custom resource must fit the ResourceDefinition or ResourceTemplateDefinition type exposed by Speakeasy.
 A resource must define a read function for reading data from the defined URI.

-Speakeasy exposes a formatResult utility function from resources.ts that can be used to ensure the result ends up in the proper MCP format when returned.
-Using this function is optional as long as the return matches the required type.
+Speakeasy provides a formatResult utility function from resources.ts to ensure the result conforms to the proper MCP format when returned.
+This function is optional as long as the return matches the required type.

 custom/aboutSpeakeasyResource.ts